TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [LibreOffice](https://www.libreoffice.org/) - Free office suite, open source
 * [MarkdownPad2](http://markdownpad.com/) - MarkdownPad is a full-featured Markdown editor for Windows
 * [NotePad++](https://notepad-plus-plus.org/) - Notepad++ is a free (as in "free speech" and also as in "free beer") source code editor and Notepad replacement that supports several languages
+* [OpenAudible](https://github.com/openaudible/openaudible) - An open source desktop application for downloading and managing your Audible audiobooks
 * [QOwnNotes](https://www.qownnotes.org) - QOwnNotes is a free plain-text notepad with markdown support for Linux, Mac OS X and Windows
 * [TiddlyWiki](https://tiddlywiki.com/) - a non-linear personal web notebook
 * [Twine](https://twinery.org/) - Twine is an open-source tool for telling interactive, nonlinear stories